Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Pathwise stability of the similarity test

-Both questions ask for some continuity property of $X\mapsto T_T^\eta(X)$.
-However, as the definition of $T_T^\eta(X)$ involves a stochastic (It\^{o}-) integral, it is not even clear how it could be defined for data $X$ that is not given by a semimartingale.
-Moreover, as all results in Sections \ref{Sec_simple}, \ref{Sec_similarity} and \ref{Sec_Power} use very specific properties of the It\^{o} diffusion \eqref{eq: SDE}, any deviation from this model assumption might cause a failure of those results.
-Thus, the availability of continuity results on $X\mapsto T_T^\eta(X)$ is a priori not clear at all.\\ In Subsection \ref{SubSec_cont} we will propose a natural extension of our test statistic $T_T^\eta$ that is defined pathwise and is in fact well defined for any continuous path $X$.
+In Subsection \ref{SubSec_cont} we will propose a natural extension of our test statistic $T_T^\eta$ that is defined pathwise and is in fact well defined for any continuous path $X$.
 Furthermore, we establish continuity of this extended test statistic with respect to the topology of uniform convergence.
-In Subsection \ref{SubSec_fractional_model} we particularly focus on fractional misspecification of the driving noise.
+This opens the door for thoroughly studying the performance of our procedure beyond the semimartingale context.
+In Subsection \ref{SubSec_fractional_model} we study the particular example of fractional misspecification of the driving noise.
+In this way, we supplement the pioneering work \cite{Diehl/Friz} where the study subject to the asymptotics $H\to 1/2$ in parametric statistical inference has been initiated in their Section~$6$.
 We establish that even uniformly in the drift, the extended test statistic is stable as the fractional noise approaches Brownian motion.
 This uniformity, which is substantially harder to derive than the corresponding pointwise result for any fixed drift, is crucial in order to deduce that the test is actually uniformly (over the drift) asymptotically of level $\alpha$ in this limiting scenario, see \eqref{eq: level_H}.
 Moreover, we prove that the minimax optimality is preserved in a certain sense as the fractional driving process approaches Brownian motion.